GrimReaper3223/javafx-hot-reload-GREAT-REPO-/README.md

 ![Demo time](demotime.gif)

 ## Restrictions
-In the current version there are some restricitons that apply:
+In the current version there are some restrictions that apply:
 - The Java class must be in a module containing a module-info.java
-- No dependencies on other modules than javafx.*, atlantafx.base, org.kordamp.ikonli.javafx, org.kordamp.ikonli.core, org.kordamp.ikonli.feather, org.kordamp.ikonli.material2.
+- There are no dependencies on other modules than javafx.*, atlantafx.base, org.kordamp.ikonli.javafx, org.kordamp.ikonli.core, org.kordamp.ikonli.feather, org.kordamp.ikonli.material2.
 - A default constructor is required.

 Off course this is still a work in progress and I'm hoping to remove some of these restrictions.